 This great Austrian writer, the author of The Radetzky March, was born in 1894 in Brody, a small town in western Galicia, inhabited by Poles, Ukrainians and Jews.

-Like Ivan Franko, Roth owed his knowledge of Polish to his school-days in Brody, where he attended a German gymnasium which by his time, however, was turning to Polish.
+Like Ivan Franko, Roth owed his knowledge of Polish to his schooldays in Brody, where he attended a German middle school which by his time, however, was turning to Polish.
 As a result, Roth studied some classes, like Polish literature, in Polish.

-His first school poems were written in Polish and German (unfortunately only one Polish poem has survived).
-In 1913, following his Matura exam in Brody, Roth enrolled on the Polish language Lviv University which however he left only two months later.
+His first school poems were written in Polish and German (unfortunately, only one Polish poem has survived).
+In 1913, following his Matura exam in Brody, Roth enrolled in the Polish language Lviv University, although he left it only two months later.

 He resettled in Vienna to study German literature and eventually become a great writer of German-language literature.
-About his Polish language skills he would later say: "My knowledge of Polish language reaches from Brody to Kraków”.
+About his Polish language skills he would later say: ‘My knowledge of the Polish language reaches from Brody to Kraków.‘

 Avrom Sutzkever (1913-2010)

-The classic of 20th-century Yiddish poetry Awrom Sutzkever (1913-2010) was born in Smorgonie (Russian empire, today: Lithuania), but spent most of his childhood in Siberia.
-In 1921 the family resettled to Vilnius where Sutzkever attended heder and gymnasium.
+The classic of 20th-century Yiddish poetry Awrom Sutzkever (1913-2010) was born in Smorgonie (Russian empire at the time, today in Lithuania), but spent most of his childhood in Siberia.
+In 1921, his family resettled in Vilnius where Sutzkever attended heder and middle school.
 He would later enroll at Stefan Batory University.

 Sutzkever, who was a member of the Yiddish avant-garde group Jung Vilne, wrote poetry that bears the influence of both Russian and Polish poetry, most notably that of Bolesław Leśmian and Cyprian Kamil Norwid, whom Sutzkever dedicated the central poem of his 1937 debut book of poetry Lider.
-Speaking about this poem, Daniel Kac, the monographer of Sutzkever, remarked that in it Sutzkever managed to give the Yiddish language the Norwidian sound and form.
-During the war Sutzkever managed to flee from the Vilnius ghetto and after a time spent with a Jewish military troop fled to the Soviet Union.
+Speaking about this poem, Daniel Kac, the monographer of Sutzkever, remarked that in it Sutzkever managed to give the Yiddish language a Norwidian sound and form.
+During the war, Sutzkever managed to flee from the Vilnius Ghetto and, after time spent with a Jewish military troop, fled to the Soviet Union.
 After the war, he returned to Poland, only to emigrate to Israel in 1947.

 Joseph Brodsky (1940-1996)

-At that time, many citizens of the Soviet republics perceived Poland as a doorway to free, uncensored culture—a window to the West.
-As a result, many Soviet intellectuals, like Vladimir Bukowski, Natasha Gorbanevskaya, Tomas Venclova, and Brodsky, learnt Polish.
-Brodsky would translate Polish poets: Gałczyński, Norwid, Harasymowicz, and Miłosz.
+At that time, many citizens of the Soviet republics perceived Poland as a doorway to free, uncensored culture – a window to the West.
+As a result, many Soviet intellectuals, like Vladimir Bukowski, Natasha Gorbanevskaya, Tomas Venclova, and Brodsky himself, learnt Polish.
+Brodsky would go on to translate important Polish poets into Russian: Gałczyński, Norwid, Harasymowicz and Miłosz.

-He had also the greatest admiration for Polish culture, he believed the Polish spirit of rebellion was the major force behind the collapse of the Communist system, a regime he had considered one of the greatest evils that had ever befallen the world.
+He had also the greatest admiration for Polish culture, believing that the Polish spirit of rebellion was the major force behind the collapse of the communist system, a regime he had considered one of the greatest evils that had ever befallen the world.

-In 1993, upon receiving an Honorary Doctorate from the Silesian University in Katowice, he would say that he had learnt the art of rebellion and resistance from the Poles—and that, in this sense, he qualifies for the title of the honorary Pole.
+In 1993, upon receiving an Honorary Doctorate from the Silesian University in Katowice, he would say that he had learnt the art of rebellion and resistance from the Poles – and that, in this sense, he qualifies for the title of an honorary Pole.

 Yitskhok Leybush peretz